Medical Imaging, Diagnostic Medical Sonography, Associate of Applied Science

 Career Opportunities

-Employment of sonographers is expected to grow by 44 percent by 2020, much faster than the average for all occupations.
+Employment of sonographers is expected to grow by 28.5 percent by 2030.
 Sonographic technology is expected to evolve rapidly and to spawn many new sonography procedures, such as 3D- and 4D-sonography for use in obstetric and ophthalmologic diagnosis.

 Earning Potential